ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-Schematics introduced a `compact` flag in the [create workspace](/apidocs/schematics/schematics#create-workspace) and [update workspace](/apidocs/schematics/schematics#replace-workspace) API to download the sub-folder from the GIT respositories.
+{{site.data.keyword.bpshort}} introduced a `compact` flag in the [create workspace](/apidocs/schematics/schematics#create-workspace) and [update workspace](/apidocs/schematics/schematics#replace-workspace) API to download the sub-folder from the GIT respositories.
 If the compact flag is set to **true** you can download and save sub-folder recursively else you will continue to download and save the full repository on workspace creation.

 You can get the response by invoking get workspace API to view the compact flag value.
-The compact flag can be given only if the template_repo.url field is passed.
-On update, if this field is not passed, but url is passed, the download will be compact.
+The compact flag can be given only if the `template_repo.url` field is passed.
+On update, if this field is not passed, but URL is passed, the download will be compact.

 Compact usage in the payload is `.template_data[0].compact = true/false`.
 For more information, about compact, see [create workspace template data](/apidocs/schematics/schematics#create-workspace).